bpriyanshu74/React-githubUsers/README.md

+# Github-Users

-Basic React Project displaying the user and having search funcitonality to search github for the user.
+React Project displaying a static user and having search funcitonality to dynamically search github for the users.

+## Resources

+Charts: Fusion Charts
+Data: Github API

-The charts and data display the following:
+### The charts and data display the following:

 User Info
 Followers
 Languages
 Popular Repos
 Stars
 Forks

-For Charts- Fusion Charts
-    Data- Github API